metalabharvard/metalabharvard.github.io/_projects/ars.md

 Our friends at MIT’s Media Lab will also be joining us in Linz—Adam Horowitz, Judith Amores, and Oscar Rosello will be taking a version of [Cocoon](https://engineeringdreams.net/), a programmable dream machine, and Sands Fish and Nicole L’Huillier will be bringing [Telemetron](https://telemetron.space/), an instrument designed to be performed in zero gravity.

-With all involved, it’s clear that this collaboration is contributing to the conversation about our technological future in innovate, artistic ways.
+With all involved, it’s clear that this collaboration is contributing to the conversation about our technological future in innovative, artistic ways.